gap-packages/permut/README.md

 to load it.
 GAP 4.7.4 or later is required.
 Inside GAP, help can be obtained by using
-  ?permut:
+  `?permut:'

 The tst/ directory contains the file permut.tst which can be used to test the installation.
-In the doc/ directory, the file manual.pdf contains the manual in PDF format.
-The HTML version starting page is the file chap0.html of the doc/ directory.
+In the `doc/' directory, the file `manual.pdf' contains the manual in PDF format.
+The HTML version starting page is the file `chap0.html' of the `doc/' directory.

 ## Help
 If you need help, please send a message to <Ramon.Esteban@uv.es>.